cyberanimalfarm/hcxdumptool/README.md

 # net-nomad-hcx

-A gutted HCXDUMPTOOL v6.3.1 that builds into a static object.
+A gutted (and combined) hcxdumptool & hcxpcapngtool v6.3.1 that builds into a static object (for including in your project).

+Writes data in realtime to stdout in JSON format.

+When capture is complete writes relevant files to disk ready for hashcat.

 net-nomad-hcx is a controller program used to demonstrate the use-case.